-As the entire human community partakes in this violent “tradition”, the whale meat is divided up among the locals although many times the whale meat is simply left to rot on the beach.
+As the entire human community partakes in this violent “tradition”, the whale meat is divided up among the locals although many times the whale meat is simply justify to rot on the beach.
 Up to 1,000 pilot whales are killed annually in this manner, primarily in the months of July and August.

 Imagine how terrible must be for those animals to be hunted, to be killed all together, to hear their calves screaming, to swim in their own blood.